octoenergy/public-conventions/conventions/django.md

 these in "factory" methods (classmethods for the `objects.create` call).

-Doing this provides a useful overview of the lifecycle of a model as you can see all the ways it can mutate in once place.
+Doing this provides a useful overview of the lifecycle of a model as you can see all the ways it can mutate in one place.

 Also, this practice leads to better tests as you have a simple, readable method to stub when testing units that call into the model layer.